 Year 4/5 Teacher

 A Southlander at heart I moved to the Maniototo in July 2006.
 My children Simon, Matthew and Lucy all attended MAS.
 My interests include my family, patchwork, art, travel, drama and socialising with friends.
-Ewan and I have recently purchased a property near Oturehua and are enjoying renovating our new home and living in the country with our ever increasing family of fur-babies!
+Ewan and I have purchased a property near Oturehua and are enjoying living in the country with our ever increasing family of fur-babies!

 Kia Ora everyone, I was raised on a sheep and beef farm in the stunning Coromandel, I love getting back up there to spend time with my parents and helping on the farm.
 In my younger years I represented NZ in swimming.
 I enjoy travelling, the outdoors and spending time with family and friends.
 I have had many years working in banking in the Waikato, Auckland and the Bay of Plenty.
 I have worked at Maniototo Area School since late 2021 and I am thoroughly enjoying learning my new role and I am very grateful to be part of the MAS team.